dogmatiq/ferrite/internal/mode/usage/markdown/testdata/relationship/depends-on/required-with-constraint.md

 > the color of the widget

 The `WIDGET_COLOR` variable **MAY** be left undefined when [`WIDGET_ENABLED`] is `false`.
-Otherwise, the value must be a valid CSS color.
+Otherwise, its value must be a valid CSS color.

 ```bash
 export WIDGET_COLOR=foo # (non-normative)